forestgrape/coronavirus/1_introduction/suggestions.md

 A good immune system goes hand in hand with a healthy lifestyle.
 * Sleep enough, eat healthily, relax and do some sport.

-and avoid anything that weakens the immune system:
+and avoid weakening the immune system:
 * Avoid excessive caffeine, excessive sport (if in a very high risk region), excessive alcohol ...
 * avoid being cold or even freezing for a longer period.
 For this reason, in cold climates, windows shouldn't be kept open permanently.
 * avoid immunosuppressants unless necessary for medical reasons.
 Immunosuppressants are not a major risk factor for Covid though so no reason to be afraid if they are necessary for medical reasons.